Tender Is the Night (film): Production

 Henry King said he had been offered the project ten years earlier but "turned it down.
 I thought it was obnoxious, I thought it was the worst subject matter.
 The story of Tender is the Night is about a man who seduces his twelve-year-old daughter.
 That's really a degenerate part."
-However he was pleased by the changes Ivan Moffat made in his adaptation and agreed to take the job.
+However the director was pleased by the changes Ivan Moffat made in his adaptation and agreed to take the job.
 He says the problems begin when they had trouble casting the film "and unfortunately Selznick wanted Jennifer Jones to play it.
 When it came to me, I didn't know that Selznick had anything to do with it.
 Selznick is an extremely talented man and can produce a picture every twenty-four hours.
 We were good friends, but our personalities were such that we would clash if we started to work together."

+Postproduction

 King says when he finished the film he "wanted to do a little last minute editing."
-However Buddy Alder had died and was replaced as head of the studio by Robert Goldstein, who refused to let King make the changes.
+However Buddy Adler, the head of the studio, had died and was replaced by Robert Goldstein, who refused to let King make the changes.
 According to King, "there were just little things wrong, that put the emphasis on the wrong place, on the wrong person.
 I couldn't go over his head.
 I couldn't steal the picture and cut it myself.
 It was a mediocre picture that could have been an excellent picture...
 If they had allowed me to eliminate those scenes that shouldn't have been in there, Jennifer Jones would not only have been nominated for the Academy Award, she would have won it.
 She gave a terrific performance."